KhronosGroup/glTF-External-Reference/explainers/billboard.md

 ![Alternative link](https://raw.githubusercontent.com/KhronosGroup/glTF-External-Reference/billboards/explainers/videos/billboards.mp4)

+### Child node behavior
+In this implementation the billboard extension replaces the rotation and scale of its node.
+Therefore, child nodes also consider this new transform, but do not necessarily point towards the camera.
+The extension also needs to be added to the child node, if this should be ensured.
+One can discuss in the future if this is the desired behavior, if the extension should be applied recursively or if child nodes should not be affected at all.

 ## Implementation notes
 This section describes a sample implementation.\
 All vectors should be normalized between operations if not mentioned otherwise.